jozavala-msft/data-accelerator/Local-mode-with-Docker.md

         ```
         docker images -a
         ```

-          1. This will list all the images on your box.
-          1. Note the **ImageId** for all images listed where the repository equals msint.azurecr.io/datax/dataxlocal
-          1. Run the following command for each of the **ImageId** in step b to remove them from the machine:
+* This will list all the images on your box.
+Note the **ImageId** for all images listed where the repository equals msint.azurecr.io/datax/dataxlocal and then run the following command for each of the **ImageId** to remove them from the machine:

         ```
         docker image rm <ImageId>
         ```

-   - Open the portal at: http://localhost:49080/home to start Data Accelerator and create your first Flow and / or checkout the samples
+* Open the portal at: http://localhost:49080/home to start Data Accelerator and create your first Flow and / or checkout the samples

-   - Check out step by [step tutorials]( https://github.com/Microsoft/data-accelerator/wiki/Tutorials) for local mode
+* Check out step by [step tutorials]( https://github.com/Microsoft/data-accelerator/wiki/Tutorials) for local mode

 # Running a job
  - To try out the sample:  Go to http://localhost:49080/config, select "BasicLocal" flow.